 We are excited to celebrate Parent/Child Dedication with you!
 The next dedication ceremonies will take place the weekend of March 2/3, 2024.
 Get started by registering for a class at your campus.

 If you’re interested in dedicating your child, you’ll need to attend one of our 90-minute Parent/Child Dedication classes, which take place a few weeks before the ceremony.
 It’s a great way to get to know our staff, learn about dedication, and prepare for the ceremony.
 You will receive an email link to register for the ceremony after you have completed the class.

-- At least one or both of the parents have made a commitment to having a personal relationship with Jesus Christ.
-We recognize that there are many families in which only one parent has come to faith and the spouse that is not yet a believer would like to participate—that is okay.
+Parent(s) have made a commitment to following Jesus.
+We recognize that there are many families in which only one parent has come to faith, and the spouse who is not yet a believer would like to participate—that is okay.